PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 ### Run GSEA

 GSEA comes as stand-alone Java program.
 Recall that we asked you to register, login and download the Java jar file to a convenient location (e.g. `/Users/username/bin/gsea-3.0.jar`).
 We will run GSEA via R with a set of options.
-Any of the supplied options can be customized and there are many   [additional options](http://software.broadinstitute.org/gsea/doc/GSEAUserGuideTEXT.htm#_Running_GSEA_from).
+Any of the supplied options can be [customized](http://software.broadinstitute.org/gsea/doc/GSEAUserGuideTEXT.htm#_Running_GSEA_from).

 In our GSEA run, the following relevant options have been specified: